pchaigno/pchaigno.github.io/_posts/2023-09-06-prevail-understanding-the-windows-ebpf-verifier.md

 When considering the condition at instruction 4, because `11 ∈ [0; 100]`, we will walk both paths and hit the division by zero.

 Except we know that `r1` can never take value 11.
-The number 11 is a prime number, so it is not a multiple of any integers between 0 and 10.
+There are no two numbers between 0 and 10, that once multiplied together, can give 11 (said otherwise, 11 is a prime number).
 When using integer intervals as abstract values, we will lose that information during the multiplication.
 That loss of precision can lead to false positives, such as rejecting a program because of a never-executed division by zero in our example.
 {::nomarkdown}<a href="#fnref:addendum-false-positive-example">↩</a>{:/}